jaspector

 A permit is needed when a building/structure will be erected, constructed, enlarged, altered, repaired, moved, improved, removed, converted, or demolished.

-Typical processing time is initial completeness review ~5 days; review agencies generally complete plan checks within 30 days for building permits..
+Building permit processing times in unincorporated San Mateo County, CA typically run initial completeness review ~5 days; review agencies generally complete plan checks within 30 days for building permits..
+Timelines can vary based on project complexity and current department workload.